feraleyebrows/NextBracket/README.md

 # NextBracket

-A simple plugin that allows you to move the caret position to the next or previous line with a bracket.
+A simple plugin for Sublime Text that allows you to move the caret position to the next or previous line with a bracket.
 If there is more than one bracket on the same line, it will move to the last one.

 ## Installation
 The easiest was is to use Package Control: